dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

        1.5 Compare the use-cases of the ecrtificates used above.

-2. Test automatic certificate rotation on atleast one of the aforementioned task.
+2. Test automatic certificate rotation on startup on atleast one of the aforementioned task.

+3. Recovering from the expired or old certificates.